๐ŸŽจ

 Screenshots

-Screenshots are mostly used in the User Guide.
+Screenshots are mostly used to show what happens in the admin panel.
 They are generally displayed after an introduction-type sentence, and before the explanatory content.
 One screenshot per section is generally enough.

 All screenshots are stored in the static/img/assets folder at the root of the Docusaurus documentation folder.
 They are grouped in various sub-folders named after documentation sections or features.